R

 -

-: create a separate plot for 2 or more variable(s) then a separate plot for each categories of such variable(s)- Tilde
+Facetfunctions:facet_wrap: create a separate plot for each categories of a variablefacet_grid: create a separate plot for 2 or more variable(s) then a separate plot for each categories of such variable(s)- Tilde

-operator is used to define the relationship between dependent variable and independent variables in a statistical model formula.
+~operator is used to define the relationship between dependent variable and independent variables in a statistical model formula.
 The variable on the left-hand side of tilde operator is the dependent variable and the variable(s) on the right-hand side of tilde is/are called the independent variable(s).
 So, tilde operator helps to define that dependent variable depends on the independent variable(s) that are on the right-hand side of tilde operator.

 -

-: function allows us to add label to our code
+labs(): function allows us to add label to our code

-e.g:labs(title='abc', subtitle='xyz')
+e.g:labs(title='abc', subtitle='xyz') -

 -